 Freddie had an outgoing personality with a continuous smile and was quick to express his love and devotion for the Lord Jesus.
 His cleanly shaven head and his rapid walking pace made him easy to spot at a distance.
-I loved stopping and having a 3 to 5 minute chat concerning things of the Lord and ministry opportunities.
+I loved stopping and having a three to five minute chat concerning things of the Lord and ministry opportunities.
 He seemed to always know what was currently happening in town because of his multiple jobs and his genuine love for people.
-At one point I told him about the International Congress on Revival with which Cathy and I were involved and mentioned that the ministry included South Africa.
+At one point I told him about the International Congress on Revival with which Cathy and I were involved and mentioned the ministry included South Africa.
 He said, “some day I would love to go to Africa.”

 In the early spring of 1999 I began making plans to attend my first conference in Africa during the month of August and without going into details of how it happened, Freddie obtained the necessary funding to join us.
 John Morgan, a local businessman and outstanding Bible teacher in El Dorado felt led to go and the three of us traveled together.
 Early in our planning Freddie asked me, “Now just what am I going to do while I’m in Africa?”
 I jokingly said, “Freddie, it will be your job to go ahead of us with a machete and make a clear path for all of us white folks to walk.”
 Freddie quickly said, “Doctor, I ain’t going out in no woods!”

 Several afternoons were free for everyone to relax, rest and visit some of the nearby Zulu villages.
 The photo above shows Freddie at the home of one of the villagers.
 The children had flocked to Freddie to get an up-close view of an African-American, and he didn’t disappoint any of them by being aloof or unfriendly.

 The next morning at breakfast Freddy joined me at the table, and I asked him how everything was in El Dorado.
 He said, “I’m sure Verna is doing fine.”
 “Didn’t you talk to her on the phone last night?”
 I asked.
 He looked rather puzzled and said he had not spoken to her since we left.
 I said, “Freddie, I heard you talking to someone last night, and you were pretty loud.”
-He laughed and said, “Doctor John, I was praying for your talk this morning and also thanking the Lord that He let me come over here and meet all these wonderful people.
-I was especially glad, so I got down on the floor and put my nose to the floor!”
-He told me that often at home when he can’t sleep, he goes into his living room and has a “little talk with the Lord Jesus;” and when he gets real happy, sometimes he talks pretty loud.
+He laughed and said, “Doctor John, I was praying for your talk this morning and also thanking the Lord He let me come over here and meet all these wonderful people.
+I was especially glad so I got down on the floor and put my nose to the floor!”
+He told me often at home when he can’t sleep he goes into his living room and has a “little talk with the Lord Jesus;” and when he gets real happy, sometimes he talks pretty loud.